How to Use & Interpret Google Analytics Correctly

 Analytics is NOT designed to record website traffic statistics accurately.
-Google Analytics is far from accurate, especially when compared directly against server log files.
+Google Analytics is less accurate, especially when compared directly against server log files.
 GA is instead designed and intended to monitor and analyse what people do when on the site.
 That’s why its called “Google Analytics” and not “Google Statistics”…

-A client asked me this question recently;
+A client asked me this question a while ago;

 My unsympathetic answer was;